Change is the only constant thing in this world – and it’s true not just in life, but also in business. Case in point: the UK’s new company law.

 Right now, you’re probably thinking that tax planning is about to turn into one massive headache.
 I get it.
 But, don’t hit the panic button just yet.
 There’s a flip side to this coin that could actually work in your favour, essentially, you can use this as a chance to get your finances ship-shape.
 To begin, start by asking the right questions:

 The key here is to be proactive rather than reactive.
-Seek professional advice and get ahead of the curve.
+Seek professional advice and get ahead of the curve when it comes to company law.
 Yes, this might seem like an extra expense, but think of it as an investment.
 The right advice could save you a pretty penny in the long run, and ensure your business is more resilient and prepared for whatever comes your way.

 And remember, the intention behind these changes isn’t to make your life difficult.
 It’s to ensure businesses are playing by the rules, and that tax evasion and avoidance is not an option.
 So, see this as an opportunity to demonstrate that your business is on the level.

-We hope this information has made you less stressed about the upcoming changes, if you have any questions or need support, get in touch today.
+We hope this information has made you less stressed about the upcoming changes to company law, if you have any questions or need support, get in touch today.